DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-on-aws.md

 ### Questions

-If you have any thoughts or feedback about setting up Atlas CE on AWS we're always happy to help answer questions on our [Dessa Community Slack](https://dessa-community.slack.com/join/shared_invite/enQtNzY5MTA3OTMxNTkwLWUyZDYzM2JmMDk0N2NjNjVhZDU5NTc1ODEzNzJjMzRlMDcyYmY3ODI1ZWMxYTQ3MzdmNjcyOTVhMzg2MjkwYmY)!
+If you have any thoughts or feedback about setting up Atlas CE on AWS we're always happy to help answer questions on our <a href="https://dessa-community.slack.com/join/shared_invite/enQtNzY5MTA3OTMxNTkwLWUyZDYzM2JmMDk0N2NjNjVhZDU5NTc1ODEzNzJjMzRlMDcyYmY3ODI1ZWMxYTQ3MzdmNjcyOTVhMzg2MjkwYmY" target="_blank">Dessa Community Slack</a>!